 Deserts are among the most dramatically alluring natural landscapes in the world.
 Their stark beauty is timeless, and life here exists at the mercy of the elements.
 Deserts are wild, harsh places, and we love exploring them, photographing them and learning more about these mystical places.
 Read about our five favourite deserts across the world.

 1. The Sahara Desert

 Probably the first one that springs to mind, the Sahara Desert is the world’s hottest.
-Many people think it’s also the biggest but in fact it comes in third, after Antarctica and The Arctic.
+Many people think it’s also the biggest but in fact, it comes in third, after Antarctica and The Arctic.
 Covering most of North Africa, the Sahara is almost as large as the United States!
-Named after the Arabic word for desert, temperatures can reach the 50 degree mark during high summer, and at night can drop to near freezing.
+Named after the Arabic word for desert, temperatures can reach the 50-degree mark during high summer, and at night can drop to near freezing.
 The dunes here are enormous – some of them reach up to 180 metres high!

 2. The Namib Desert

 A coastal desert, the Namib Desert covers the countries of Namibia, Angola and South Africa, stretching for around 2000 km along the Atlantic Coast.
 It’s also the oldest desert in the world, estimated to have been a desert for between 55 and 80 million years!
 This is where you’ll find ‘The Skeleton Coast’, so-called for the numerous whale and seal bones that would wash up on the shore during the days of the whaling trade.
-But in modern times, the name more relevant to the skeletal remains of shipwrecks which line the coast, caught off-guard by the dense fog that rolls in off the Atlantic at night.
+But in modern times, the name is more relevant to the skeletal remains of shipwrecks that line the coast, caught off-guard by the dense fog that rolls in off the Atlantic at night.
 Featuring some of the world’s tallest sand dunes, this is a land of epic cinematic landscapes.